 Every year, one in three adults over the age of 65 will experience a fall, which can result in injury, according to the U.S. Centers for Disease Control and Prevention.
 The longer it takes a senior to get help, the worse the injury can be.
-A medical alert system is extremely useful in such situations as it allows the user to get help, even if he or she is not near a phone.
+A medical alert system or wearable medical alert watch is extremely useful in such situations as it allows the user to get help, even if he or she is not near a phone.

 What is a medical alert system?

 Medical alert systems are useful tools for elderly and disabled people who live alone.
 This technology allows seniors to live at home worry-free, as a personal emergency response team is only a touch of a button away.

 The setup often includes an intercom with a two-way speaker and a wearable pendant with an emergency button.
 The intercom is programmed to dial out to a 24/7/365 call center in which emergency dispatchers are standing by to help when activated by the emergency button.
 The third, unseen, key component of the system is the Customer Information Profile.